Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Results

-\conclusions In this paper we have demonstrated the ability to constrain a Lorenz '63 model using a second model with an adjoint by 4D-Var data assimilation.
-Such an approach removes the need to generate an adjoint for a forward model, if such an adjoint already exists for a separate, yet similar system.
-An important application of this technique in Earth system modelling would be a situation where a low-resolution ESM with an adjoint shares a parametrisation with a high-resolution ESM without an adjoint.
-The low-resolution ESM could, through synchronisation, provide all necessary variables to run its tangent linear adjoint model.
-This can then be utilised to estimate parameters in the high-resolution ESM without an adjoint.
-Moreover, using a simpler lower resolution version could make data assimilation quicker and would use fewer computational resources than an adjoint of the high-resolution ESM.
-We have also shown that running a forward model twice before beginning data assimilation can act to smooth the data and reduce the parametric uncertainty by roughly one third compared to a single forward run.
-Our overarching attention in this approach is optimising the parameters of a full ESM which will be tested as a next step.
-Nevertheless, it would also be possible to optimise the state variables which are more applicable to weather forecasting techniques.
+\conclusions In this paper we have demonstrated the ability to constrain a Lorenz '63 model using a second model with similar physics and an adjoint by 4D-Var data assimilation.
+Such an approach removes the need to generate an adjoint for a forward model, if such an adjoint already exists for a separate, yet dynamically similar system.
+An important application of this technique in Earth system modelling would be a situation where a low-resolution ESM with an adjoint shares a parametrisation with a high-resolution ESM for which no adjoint exists.
+Moreover, using a lower-resolution version of the same model could computationally make data assimilation much faster.
+We have shown that in both cases the low-resolution ESM with an adjoint could, through synchronisation, follow the trajectory of the more complex and high-resolution model while at the same time providing all necessary variables to run its tangent linear adjoint model.
+This can then be utilised to estimate parameters in the complex high-resolution ESM.
+We have also shown that running a forward model twice before beginning data assimilation can act to smooth the data and reduce the parametric uncertainty.
+Our focus is in optimising the parameters of a full ESM, which will be tested as a next step.
+It would also be possible to optimise the initial condition of the state variables, which is more applicable to weather forecasting techniques.
 Future work will examine the resilience of such setups to spacially and temporally sparse data.

 \dataavailability{The pseudo-data samples used in this study are available on request from the authors.}

 \appendixfigures

 \appendixtables